harshmittal1750/xparametic-markets-web/README.md

 # Polkamarkets

-Polkamarkets is an Autonomous Prediction Market Protocol built for cross-chain information exchange and trading, based on Polkadot.
+Polkamarkets is an Autonomous Prediction Market Protocol built for multi-chain information exchange and trading, based on Polkadot.

 ## Project Overview